Jennifer Wilber works as an ESL instructor, substitute teacher, and freelance writer. She holds a B.A. in Creative Writing and English.

 Next, you should decide if you need to add or change any of the information presented in your paper.
 Depending upon the topic and how old the paper is, you may need to edit it to reflect new information about the topic.
 For example, one of my papers that I wanted to publish as a HubPages article was about the role of women in Viking society.
 Though the paper was only about a year old, I remembered seeing recent articles about an archaeological discovery that shed new light on the subject, so I had to edit my paper to reflect this new research before publishing it on HubPages.

-Finally, copy your article to a new HubPages Hub.
-Add plenty of relevant images to your article.
+Finally, copy your text to a new HubPages article.
+Add plenty of relevant images.
 If the article is on a historical figure, classical art, etc., you will likely find plenty of excellent images to illustrate your work on Wikimedia Commons.
 Pexels and Pixabay are also good sources for free images for commercial use.
 Be sure to properly credit any images you use.

 - Divide the paper into smaller sections with search-friendly headings.